Om2005Prakash/Ideapad_Gaming_3_15ARH7_RGB/README.md

 ![Lenovo Ideapad / Gaming 3 2021 Linux RGB Keyboard Light Controller](https://i.imgur.com/FhBMS9W.jpg)

+# This repository is modified to support Ideapad Gaming 3 (15ARH7)
+## If you have a model close to this you can read the python file for instructions to modify

 # Lenovo Ideapad Gaming 3 2021 Linux RGB Keyboard Light Controller

 This util allows to drive RGB keyboard light on Lenovo Ideapad Gaming 3 or Legion 5 Pro 2021 Laptop